How to Create a Budget in 7 Simple Steps

 How are we ever going to get caught up with the bills?

-Has this thought ever popped in your mind before?
-If this is you, the truth is you’re not alone.
-In fact, you are part of the almost 80% of the U.S. workforce who report that they currently live paycheck to paycheck.1
+Has this thought ever popped into your mind before?
+If this is you, the truth is you're not alone.
+In fact, you are part of the almost 80% of the U.S. workforce who report that they currently live paycheck to paycheck.
+1

 Of course, the first thought that comes to mind is that you just need to make more money, right?
 Well, not so fast.
 A recent report breaks down the percentage of adults stating they are struggling making necessary expenses such as food, rent or mortgage, car payments, medical expenses or student loans as compared to their annual income.